cannam/mert-vamp-plugin/README.md

 interpolation afterwards.
 Discontinuities can therefore occur at chunk boundaries - an obvious area for improvement.

+The plugin has 14 outputs, all returning feature vectors with 768 values.

-The plugin has 13 outputs.
-All have the same form, a fixed-sample-rate (50 features/sec) series of 768-bin features.
-The first output ("Convolutional embedding") is the output of the preprocessor as supplied to the first attention layer in the model.
-The remaining outputs ("Hidden layer N state" for N in 1-12) are the features extracted from the subsequent 12 rounds of attention layers, with layer 12 being the final output from the model.
+The first output ("Convolutional embedding") is the output of the convolutional preprocessor as supplied to the first attention layer in the model.

+The next 12 outputs ("Hidden layer N state" for N in 1-12) are features extracted from the subsequent 12 rounds of attention layers, with layer 12 being the final output from the model.

+Finally there is an output reporting the mean values of each feature bin, for each of the other outputs separately, across the whole input duration.
+The features returned by this output (13 of them) are timestamped so that a display in Sonic Visualiser or similar will show them as a grid with the x-coordinate being output number; the timestamps for this output otherwise have no meaning.

 ## Credits and copyright